Skip to main content

 11. Utilities

-Not only will you find multiple ETFs tracking each of these sectors, ETFs are now also available that track the subcategories of each sector, which from largest to smallest are categorized as Industry Group, Industry, and Sub-Industry.
-So if you specifically want to focus on an area like crude oil companies, there’s an ETF for that.
+You'll find multiple ETFs tracking each of these sectors, as well as their subcategories.
+From largest to smallest, they are categorised as Industry Group, Industry, and Sub-Industry.
+So if you want to focus on an area like crude oil companies, there's an ETF for that.
 MSCI hosts a handy interactive tool that provides an overview of all 11 sectors and their subcategories.

 International ETFs